kunalraha-ai/Context_memory_worker/README.md

-# 🐝 Aden Hive — Context Memory Worker
+# 🐝 Hive — Context Memory Worker

-A **Worker Bee** node for the Aden Hive autonomous agent framework.
+A **Worker Bee** node for the Hive autonomous agent framework.
 Provides persistent long-term vector memory to the **Queen Bee** orchestrator using a fully local stack — no cloud, no API keys, no C++ compiler required.

 ---